SAU-Senior-Project-2022/train_backend/README.md

 ## Building

 The simplest method to deploy this backend is to just use docker.
-Once [`docker-compose`](https://docs.docker.com/compose/install/) is installed on your device, just run `docker-compose up -d`, and on port 5000 you will have the webserver running.
+Once [docker-compose](https://docs.docker.com/compose/install/) is installed on your device, just run `docker-compose up -d`, and, on port 5000, you will have the webserver running.

 ## Features in [main.py](src/main.py)

-There are many options when launching main.py.
-Run `src/main.py -h` to see all options.
+There are many options when launching [`/src/main.py`](src/main.py), and too see them, Run `src/main.py -h`.

-A couple main flags are `--debug` and `--http`.
-By default, **the server is a development server**, but not in debug mode.
-Also, if you don't want to put up with self signed certificates, you can use `--http` to use HTTP instead of HTTPS.
-The default configuration is to look for a database on `localhost` with username `root` and no password.
-This is likely not your configuration, but if run through docker, will all be setup properly.
+By default, **the server is a development server**, but not in debug mode, as this is currently a breaking option.
+If you don't want to put up with self signed certificates, you can use `--http` to use HTTP instead of HTTPS.

 ## Production